gwutrexl/gwutrexl/README.md

 ### Hello ! 👋

 I'm John.
-I manage server administration for GWIT at The George Washington University.
+I manage the Server Administration team for GWIT at The George Washington University.

 Part of that work involves managing GW's GitHub Enterprise for Education offering.